-Named Executive Officer 2017 Option Awards Granted
+2017 option awards

+Named executive officer granted

 Sanj K. Patel 257,969

 Stephen Mahoney 87,848

 John F. Paolini, M.D., Ph.D.
-110.138
+110,138

+We also granted 439,182 share options to Mr. Patel, 128,094 share options to Mr. Mahoney, and 128,094 share options to Dr. Paolini in March 2018 at an exercise price per share of \$10.36 per share.
 These options were issued under our 2015 Equity Incentive Plan, or the 2015 Plan, with exercise prices equal to the fair market value of our Class A common shares on the date of grant, as determined by the board of directors, and subject to our standard vesting schedule described above.

-In connection with this offering, our board of directors adopted, and our shareholders have approved, the 2018 Incentive Award Plan, or the 2018 Plan, in order to facilitate the grant of cash and equity incentives to directors, employees (including our named executive officers) and consultants and to enable us to obtain and retain services of these individuals, which we believe is essential to our long-term success.
-The 2018 Plan will be effective on the day prior to the first public trading date of our Class A common shares.
-Following the effective date of the 2018 Plan, we will not make any further grants under our 2015 Plan.
-However, the 2015 Plan will continue to govern the terms and conditions of the outstanding awards granted under it.
+Our board of directors has adopted, and our shareholders have approved, the 2018 Incentive Award Plan, or the 2018 Plan, in order to facilitate the grant of cash and equity incentives to directors, employees

+(including our named executive officers) and consultants and to enable us to obtain and retain services of these individuals, which we believe is essential to our long-term success.
+Following effectiveness of the 2018 Plan, we ceased making grants under our 2015 Plan.
+However, the 2015 Plan continues to govern the terms and conditions of the outstanding awards granted under it.
 For additional information about the 2015 Plan and the 2018 Plan, please see the section titled "Executive Compensation Plans" below.

-Other Elements of Compensation
+Other elements of compensation

-Retirement Plans
+Retirement plans